-Talking about your fertility when you’re old is not easy, but I want women to stop apologizing for desiring a family.
+Talking about your fertility when you’re over 40 is not easy, but I want women to stop apologizing for desiring a family.
 Times have changed.
 It’s okay to want a baby over 40.
 It’s not crazy, nor selfish.
 Watch my show on this topic here.

 My approach is for all of my patients to be given their best chance at a healthy pregnancy in the shortest period of time.